 Stay & Food

 15 rooms and 4 forest huts are part of the property.
 The rooms are clean and basic; with air-conditioning, hot running water, wi-fi facility, flat screen TV.
-Super Deluxe and Deluxe rooms are larger, and have better views.
-Forest huts are located independent of the main building, and have a garden facing balcony besides the standard amenities provided to all rooms.
+Super Deluxe and Deluxe rooms are larger and have better views.
+Forest huts are located independent of the main building and have a garden facing balcony beside the standard amenities provided to all rooms.

 The property is managed by Mercury Himalayan Explorations.
 So you can try several adventure activities with a good team – white water rafting on the Ganga, rock climbing, bungy jumping at Jumpin Heights near Rishikesh, abseiling into the Ganga.

-We enjoyed rafting in the fast-flowing Ganga.
+We enjoyed rafting on the fast-flowing Ganga.
 And my friend and I went for a morning trek near the property.